I started blogging more than ten years ago to share bits and pieces of information about HIV/AIDS.

 I guess I share the same sentiments withÂ influencer Amy WestÂ when she recalls her experiences with brand partnerships.
 Amy travels a lot.
 She promotes brands and writes blogs while traveling to various places.Â Â

 I didnâ€™t win the weight loss challenge, but I learned to take care of my health.
 I continue to exercise and mind my food intake.

 The blog exposure somewhat allowed me to cover events.
 I was lucky to attend a few, a Family Day in an exclusive school for girls; green social enterprises in a municipality in Metro Manila; and an art exhibit by human rights activists.
 The coverages brought back the memories I had as a reporter.

 I have been in this business for more than a decade now.
-I can’t say I’ve made a mark in the blogging world because I’m an ordinary blogger with no accolades or large following to boot.
-I feel happy enough to share the side of an introverted mommy blogger.
+I can’t say I’ve made a mark in the blogging world because I’m an ordinary blogger with no accolades or large following.
+I’m happy enough to share the side of an introverted mommy blogger.

 What keeps me motivated to continue blogging these days is a personal goal.
-You see, my son is in the last two years in college and I rely on whatever income I get from blogging.
+You see, my son is in the last two years of college, and I rely on the income I get from blogging and online gigs.